A'Lelia Walker: Patronage

 A'Lelia Walker counted among her friends many accomplished African American musicians.
 She developed an early love of classical music and opera in part because the choir director at the AME church she and her mother attended in St. Louis was a classically trained opera singer and organist.
 She grew up in the neighborhood where Scott Joplin and other ragtime musicians gathered at Tom Turpin's Rosebud Cafe on St. Louis's Market Street.

-During the 1920s she hosted many musicians, actors, writers, artists, political figures and socialites in her Manhattan townhouse.
+During the 1920s, she hosted many musicians, actors, writers, artists, political figures, and socialites in her Manhattan townhouse.
 The elegant brick and limestone building had been designed by Vertner Tandy, a founder of Alpha Phi Alpha fraternity and the first black architect licensed in New York State.
-Almost from the time of her arrival in Harlem in 1913, her dinner parties, dances and soirees included well known Harlem figures like James Reese Europe, J. Rosamand Johnson, Bert Williams and Florence Mills, as well as members of the Harlem Renaissance such as Langston Hughes, Countee Cullen, and Carl Van Vechten.
+Almost from the time of her arrival in Harlem in 1913, her dinner parties, dances, and soirées included well-known Harlem figures like James Reese Europe, J. Rosamond Johnson, Bert Williams and Florence Mills, as well as members of the Harlem Renaissance such as Langston Hughes, Countee Cullen, and Carl Van Vechten.
 Live music – from classical and ragtime to jazz and blues – was a regular feature with entertainment provided by her musician friends.
 According to NPR: They provided a safe, welcoming environment for queer people at a time when there were few other social options available.
 While she herself was not known to be lesbian or bisexual, Walker's parties were places where anyone could express their sexuality however they pleased.
-Mabel Hampton, the lesbian activist, attended some of Walker's parties, which would sometimes last for several days, with some party-goers naked or openly having sex.
+In an oral history for the Lesbian Herstory Archives Mabel Hampton, the lesbian activist, described attending a party at Walker's home where she said some party-goers were naked and openly having sex.

-In October 1927, she converted a floor of the home into The Dark Tower, a cultural salon that became legendary as one of the gathering places of the era, a place where Harlem's talented artists socialized with their Greenwich Village counterparts as well as European and African royalty.
+In October 1927, she converted a home floor into The Dark Tower, a cultural salon that became legendary as one of the gathering places of the era.
+Harlem's talented artists socialized with their Greenwich Village counterparts and European and African royalty in this place.
 She commissioned Austrian designer Paul Frankl to create the interior.
-She also entertained at her pied-à-terre at 80 Edgecombe Avenue in Harlem, and at Villa Lewaro, her country house in Irvington, New York in Westchester County – a 20000 sqft Italianate mansion which she had built for her mother in 1916 to 1918, again designed by Tandy.
+She also entertained at her pied-à-terre at 80 Edgecombe Avenue in Harlem and Villa Lewaro, her country house in Irvington, New York in Westchester County – a 20000 sqft Italianate mansion which she had built for her mother in 1916 to 1918, again designed by Tandy.
 Villa Lewaro was named for Walker (Lelia Walker Robinson) after Italian tenor Enrico Caruso told her after a visit to the property that the newly built Irvington-on-Hudson mansion reminded him of the houses of his native country.

 Walker also founded the Harlem Debutantes Club.
+She attended Knoxville College and was a member of St. James Presbyterian Church in Harlem, where she married Dr. Wiley Wilson.
 She supported local missionary work among Baptist women in New York City.
 She attended a Baptist church and served on various committees, occasionally speaking for women's days and professional events.